Jay-DeeDaniels/JAYDAN25099_PT02502_GroupA_Jay-Dee-Daniels_SDF01/JD.md

 - 🤝 Teamwork & Collaboration with tasks and problems
 - 📢 Communication Skills with peers and coaches
 - 🎯 Solving coding and life challenges
-- 🚀 Ability to overcome challenges
+- 🚀 Ability to overcome problems

 ---